 Payment from the Retirement System may be "eligible rollover distributions," meaning that they can be rolled over to an ELIGIBLE RETIREMENT PLAN.
 The Retirement System will be able to tell you what portion of your payment is an eligible rollover distribution.
-The definition of an eligible rollover distribution has been changed by EGTRRA ("Economic Growth and Tax Relief Reconciliation Act of 2001").
+The definition of an eligible rollover distribution has been changed by EGTRRA

-The following types of payments cannot be rolled over:
+The following types of payments cannot be rolled over

 The non-taxable portion of a lump sum distribution payment which is paid on or after January 1, 2002 may be rolled over to (1) a traditional IRA, or (2) a qualified defined contribution plan, if it is made by a Direct Rollover and if the defined contribution plan agrees to separately account for amounts so transferred, including separately accounting for the non-taxable portion of the payment and the taxable portion of the payment if the after-tax contributions are paid to you first, you cannot roll them over later to a qualified defined contribution plan.
-However, they could be indirectly rolled over to a traditional IRA (see SECTION III, "PAYMENT PAID TO YOU").
+However, they could be indirectly rolled over to a traditional IRA (see Section III, "Payment Paid to You").

-Payments Spread over Long Periods

-You cannot roll over a payment if it is part of a series of equal (or almost equal) payments that are made at least once a year and that will last for:
+Payments Spread over Long Periods You cannot roll over a payment if it is part of a series of equal (or almost equal) payments that are made at least once a year and that will last for:

-- your lifetime (or your life expectancy);
+- your lifetime (or your life expectancy):

-- > your lifetime and your beneficiary's lifetime (or life expectancies); or
+- > your lifetime and your beneficiary's lifetime (or life expectancies): or

-- a period of ten years or more.
+- a period of ten years or more

-Required Minimum Payments

-For those attaining age 70-1/2 after December 31, 2019, upon reaching age 72 or retirement, whichever is later, a certain portion of your payment cannot be rolled over because it is a "required minimum payment" that must be paid to you.
+Required Minimum Payments Upon reaching age 70-1/2 or retirement, whichever is later, a certain portion of your payment cannot be rolled over because it is a "required minimum payment" that must be paid to you.